 Out of the clubs and into the streets, dykes have created, fought for and celebrated spaces of representation beyond the privacy of the bedroom.
 Hot Moment examines photographic representations that emerge from the threshold of intimacy and public life in the 1980s and 90s.
-The exhibition presents the work of Tessa Boffin, Ingrid Pollard, and Jill Posener – three photographers for whom lesbian identity was never a coherent category to be straightforwardly translated to image by the camera.
+Curated by Radclyffe Hall, the exhibition presents the work of Tessa Boffin, Ingrid Pollard, and Jill Posener – three photographers for whom lesbian identity was never a coherent category to be straightforwardly translated to image by the camera.
 Instead it signals a style, a politics, and an attitude of production.

 Boffin, Pollard, and Posener inhabited overlapping contexts in London during the 1980s.
 Thatcherite policy was transforming the city in which they all lived and worked, and each artist was spurred by an ethics of collectivised public politics and a desire to document the activities of a community for its members.
 Photography was a widely accessible medium that expressed a sustained interest in the politics of public engagement, and Hot Moment evidences the diversity of photography’s informal distribution networks and audiences at that time – from billboards and book covers to club nights and street performance.
 Photography was a testing ground.
 Comprised as much from a network of community-led workshops, galleries and darkrooms as it was the technological means of reproduction, the idea of a public was often intentionally limited either by context or circulation.
 This was sometimes an answer to the necessities of personal safety, creating spaces in which people and practices could thrive.